 Dum Tak is not a performance for consumption.
-It is participation by design.

-Inspired by the concept of musicking—the idea that music is a shared human activity—our program invites children to experience rhythm, sound, silence, and movement together.
+Inspired by the concept of musicking — the idea that music is a shared human activity — our program invites children to experience rhythm, sound, silence, and movement together.

 Research supports short, repeated, live musical engagement as beneficial for attention span and executive function in early childhood.